trannhukhoinguyen/online-talkative/src/data/conversations/the_well.md

 character: "zenji"
 ---

-**The Well** is Zenji’s peaceful debut conversation, blending serene melodies with field recordings and organic textures.
+**The Well** is Zenji’s peaceful debut conversation, blending serene melodies with fields recordings and organic textures.
 This record offers a meditative escape, capturing the essence of lo-fi beats.